51Degrees/documentation/src/devicedetection/features/useragentclienthints.md

 # Client Hints JavaScript API

-Instead of using HTTP headers, the client hints values can be requested using a [JavaScript API](https://developer.mozilla.org/en-US/docs/Web/API/User-Agent_Client_Hints_API).
+Instead of using HTTP headers, the UACH values can be requested using a [JavaScript API](https://developer.mozilla.org/en-US/docs/Web/API/User-Agent_Client_Hints_API).
 Unfortunately, this API formats the values quite differently to the values in the HTTP headers.
 Currently, 51Degrees only supports detection using the HTTP header values.